chocolatey/docs/input/en-us/guides/create/create-custom-package-templates.md

 Then you surround those templated values with `[[]]` to make them templated for choco to use.

-**NOTE**: You can set and pass arbitrary values through as well.
+> :memo: **NOTE** You can set and pass arbitrary values through as well.
 This is shown in the example with `CustomValue`.

 ## Example